Occupational Therapy Assistant

 Associate of Applied Science - Occupational Therapy Assistant

 Learn how to assist individuals in meeting a level of independence to perform the occupational roles necessary for productive living.
 Course work includes: kinesiology, neurological concepts, physical and developmental disabilities therapy, therapeutic media and skills, and assistive technology.

 Additional Program Information:

-The Occupational Therapy/Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+The Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number, c/o AOTA, is 301-652-AOTA (2082) and its web address is www.acoteonline.org.